zolodev/EnvyCommerce/Products/docker-sticker.md

   - "/images/stickers-example.webp"

 # Collections can be considered as a category
-# One product can in multiple categorys
+# One product can exist in multiple collections
 collection:
   - "Root collection"
   - "leaf"